 2. When finishing your donuts, you may find it easiest to ice and top a few at a time rather than icing all six at once and following with the toppings.
 In a warm kitchen the icing can begin to set before you have had a chance to top all the donuts and the toppings may not adhere as well.

 3. We prefer (and use) refined coconut oil in our donuts.
 Though slight, both vegetable oil and canola oil can take away from the clean vanilla flavor.
 If you love the taste of coconut, feel free to swap refined coconut oil for virgin coconut oil.

-5. When it comes to vegan butter we use two different kinds, depending on the icing/donut we're making.
-For most of our donuts we have found that Earth Balance Sticks (we use the soy free version) work best as they are the most flavor neutral.
+4. When it comes to vegan butter we use two different kinds, depending on the icing that we're making.
+For most of our icings we have found that Earth Balance Sticks (we use the soy free version) work best as they are the most flavor neutral.
 However, for our German Chocolate Cake donut mix we prefer Miyoko's European Style Cultured Vegan Butter.
 Miyoko's lends a cream cheese-like lactic acid flavor that works well with the coconut and pecan topping.
 Please note, Miyoko's butter does contain cashew.

-6. Give the donut pan a good coat of oil.
+5. Give the donut pan a good coat of oil.
 There doesn't have to be a lake of oil in there but make sure that the whole donut well and stem are oiled.
-Nothing worse than a donut that has to be coaxed out of the pan because it's clinging to the stem!
+There's nothing worse than a donut that has to be coaxed out of the pan because it's clinging to the stem!

-11. If you enjoy cold cake, you’ll love these donuts chilled.
-The trick here is to let them cool completely after icing and topping then store in a airtight container in the refrigerator.
+10. If you enjoy cold cake, you’ll love these donuts chilled.
+The trick here is to let them cool completely after icing/topping then store in an airtight container in the refrigerator.
 Donuts kept in an airtight container can last for a few days.
 Just be sure to let sit at room temperature for 20-30 minutes before serving.